ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 - Window size
 - Window position

-Integrity of the file is validated with CRC32.
+Integrity of the file is validated with CRC32 calculated and stored for the preceding bytes.

 #### File Format
 |Name|Type|Notes|